the13joker1/Fake-data-generator/README.md

 <h2>📜 License</h2>

-This project is licensed under the Mozilla Public License Version 2.0
+This project is licensed under the BSD 3-Clause "New" or "Revised" License